KIHOON-KOR/KIHOON-KOR/README.md

 # Hi there! 👋
-I’m **Kihun**, an aspiring developer eager to grow my skills and build meaningful projects. 🌱
+I’m **Kihoon**, an aspiring developer eager to grow my skills and build meaningful projects. 🌱

 ## 🚀 What I'm Learning
 - JavaScript, Python, HTML, CSS